“The most important decision we make is whether we believe we live in a friendly or hostile universe.”

 This is just a partial list of the many billions of events that bless us.
 How many more billions of blessings can you think of?

 Is the universe friendly?
-Let me know what you think.
+I am curious to know what you think.

 NOTE: This post also appears on ArtofGrace.org/Awaken